 Her complaint also argued that Marshall disregarded its own policies for deciding Title IX sexual misconduct proceedings.
 After the police only charged the accused student with illegally consuming alcohol, the school never held a hearing or considered evidence that would have supported her rape accusation.

 The incident caused the student’s grades to drop, she lost a scholarship, and she ultimately withdrew from the university.
 She then sought the help of a Title IX attorney and sued Marshall in federal court.

 The case is another example of students seeking legal remedies with the help of experienced Title IX attorneys where university administrators do not follow their own rules, do not allow students to challenge evidence, or do not consider all the evidence.

-Recent proposed rules for implementing Title IX would, if adopted, require cross examination in campus Title IX sexual misconduct hearings and the full disclosure of potential evidence.
+Recently proposed rules for implementing Title IX would, if adopted, require cross-examination in campus Title IX sexual misconduct hearings and the full disclosure of potential evidence.
 Some advocates of victims’ rights and universities have criticized this proposal as putting additional stress on the victims of sexual assault.
 As the Marshall case makes clear, however, students alleging sexual assault will demand the right to cross-examine no less than accused students.
 Cross-examination, however, imperfect, is a time-tested tool for assessing credibility, exposing false statements, and revealing the truth.

 Likewise, schools that run roughshod over their own policies and give short shrift to due process rights are no more likely to benefit victims than accused students.
 Ultimately, investigations and hearings should be designed to uncover the truth and eliminate bias.
 The Marshall case shows that victims, no less than the accused, want and need the unbiased truth.